LaMonte Wade Jr Preview, Player Props: Giants vs. Dodgers

-The San Francisco Giants, including LaMonte Wade Jr and his .667 slugging percentage over his past 10 games, battle starting pitcher Lance Lynn and the Los Angeles Dodgers at Oracle Park, Friday at 10:15 PM ET.
+On Sunday, LaMonte Wade Jr (.519 slugging percentage in past 10 games, including two home runs) and the San Francisco Giants face the Los Angeles Dodgers, whose starting pitcher will be Bobby Miller.
+First pitch is at 3:05 PM ET.

-In his most recent game he had a one-hit showing (1-for-2) against the Padres.
+He had a hitless showing in his most recent game (0-for-3) against the Dodgers.

 Sportsbook Promo Codes